brmc/django-media-helper/README.markdown

+# **This package is not currently being maintained.
+The last-known compatible version of django was 1.7.
+Proceed accordingly.**

 # **django-media-helper** #

 When dealing with content from unacquainted sources(e.g., clients or designers)
 one often gets images with absurd dimensions and/or filesizes: A 3000px-wide
 play-button, a 10MB logo, etc.  Media-helper attempts to mitigate this problem
-by automating image-resizing, delivering the most appropriately sized image to the browser.
+by automating image-resizing and delivering the most appropriately sized image to
+the browser.

 It is also designed to be dropped into existing projects with minimal effort.
-It's still in the alpha stage, but if you're careful it might make your life a little bit easier while also speeding up your load times and reducing data
+It's still in the alpha stage, but if you're careful it might make your life a
+little bit easier while also speeding up your load times and reducing data
 transfer.